tendai22/pio-doc/doc/xx.md

 ||||Table 981.
 CTRL  Register

 <bit-table>
->>>31:27  Reserved.
+>>>31:27  Reserved.   - -
 >>>26  NEXTPREV_CLKDIV_RESTART: Write 1 to restart the clock dividers of state  SC  0x0  machines in neighbouring PIO blocks, as specified by NEXT_PIO_MASK and  PREV_PIO_MASK in the same write.
 This is equivalent to writing 1 to the corresponding CLKDIV_RESTART bits in  those PIOs' CTRL registers.
 >>>25  NEXTPREV_SM_DISABLE: Write 1 to disable state machines in neighbouring  SC  0x0  PIO blocks, as specified by NEXT_PIO_MASK and PREV_PIO_MASK in the  same write.
 This is equivalent to clearing the corresponding SM_ENABLE bits in those  PIOs' CTRL registers.
 >>>24  NEXTPREV_SM_ENABLE: Write 1 to enable state machines in neighbouring  SC  0x0  PIO blocks, as specified by NEXT_PIO_MASK and PREV_PIO_MASK in the  same write.
 This is equivalent to setting the corresponding SM_ENABLE bits in those PIOs'  CTRL registers.
 If both OTHERS_SM_ENABLE and OTHERS_SM_DISABLE are set, the disable  takes precedence.
 Bits  Description  Type  Reset
 >>>23:20  NEXT_PIO_MASK: A mask of state machines in the neighbouring higher-  SC  0x0  numbered PIO block in the system (or PIO block 0 if this is the highest-  numbered PIO block) to which to apply the operations specified by  NEXTPREV_CLKDIV_RESTART, NEXTPREV_SM_ENABLE, and  NEXTPREV_SM_DISABLE in the same write.
 This allows state machines in a neighbouring PIO block to be  started/stopped/clock-synced exactly simultaneously with a write to this PIO  block’s CTRL register.
 Note that in a system with two PIOs, NEXT_PIO_MASK and PREV_PIO_MASK  actually indicate the same PIO block.
 In this case the effects are applied  cumulatively (as though the masks were OR’d together).
 Neighbouring PIO blocks are disconnected (status signals tied to 0 and  control signals ignored) if one block is accessible to NonSecure code, and one  is not.
 >>>19:16  PREV_PIO_MASK: A mask of state machines in the neighbouring lower-  SC  0x0  numbered PIO block in the system (or the highest-numbered PIO block if this  is PIO block 0) to which to apply the operations specified by  OP_CLKDIV_RESTART, OP_ENABLE, OP_DISABLE in the same write.
 This allows state machines in a neighbouring PIO block to be  started/stopped/clock-synced exactly simultaneously with a write to this PIO  block’s CTRL register.
 Neighbouring PIO blocks are disconnected (status signals tied to 0 and  control signals ignored) if one block is accessible to NonSecure code, and one  is not.
->>>15:12  Reserved.
+>>>15:12  Reserved. - -
 >>>11:8  CLKDIV_RESTART: Restart a state machine’s clock divider from an initial  phase of 0.
 Clock dividers are free-running, so once started, their output  (including fractional jitter) is completely determined by the integer/fractional  divisor configured in SMx_CLKDIV.
 This means that, if multiple clock dividers  with the same divisor are restarted simultaneously, by writing multiple 1 bits to  this field, the execution clocks of those state machines will run in precise  lockstep.
 Note that setting/clearing SM_ENABLE does not stop the clock divider from  running, so once multiple state machines' clocks are synchronised, it is safe to  disable/reenable a state machine, whilst keeping the clock dividers in sync.
-Note also that CLKDIV_RESTART can be written to whilst the state machine is  running, and this is useful to resynchronise clock dividers after the divisors  (SMx_CLKDIV) have been changed on-the-fly.  -  SC  -  0x0   Bits
+Note also that CLKDIV_RESTART can be written to whilst the state machine is  running, and this is useful to resynchronise clock dividers after the divisors  (SMx_CLKDIV) have been changed on-the-fly.
+SC 0x0
 >>>7:4  Description  Type  Reset  SM_RESTART: Write 1 to instantly clear internal SM state which may be  SC  0x0  otherwise difficult to access and will affect future execution.
 Specifically, the following are cleared: input and output shift counters; the  contents of the input shift register; the delay counter; the waiting-on-IRQ state;  any stalled instruction written to SMx_INSTR or run by OUT/MOV EXEC; any  pin write left asserted due to OUT_STICKY.
 The contents of the output shift register and the X/Y scratch registers are not  affected.
 >>>3:0  SM_ENABLE: Enable/disable each of the four state machines by writing 1/0 to  RW  0x0  each of these four bits.
 When disabled, a state machine will cease executing  instructions, except those written directly to SMx_INSTR by the system.
 Multiple bits can be set/cleared at once to run/halt multiple state machines  simultaneously.
 </bit-table>